BlueWizardHat/yamlcfn/README.md

 	    name: "frontend-app"
 	    inbound:
 	      - { ref: "world", type: "tcp", ports: "http,https" }
-	      - { cidr: "10.0.0.0/8", type: "tcp", ports: "http,https" }
+	      - { cidr: "10.0.0.0/8", type: "tcp", ports: "123" }

 	- securitygroup:
 	    name: "backend-app"
 	    inbound:
 	      - { ref: "frontend-app", type: "tcp", ports: "http,https" }

-Ignoring for a moment that we are missing the mandatory fields "description" and "vpc", this would create the security group "frontend-app" that allows connections port 80 and 443 from anywhere, using the aliases "world", "http" and "https".
+Ignoring for a moment that we are missing the mandatory fields "description" and "vpc", this would create the security group "frontend-app" that allows incoming connections to port 80 and 443 from anywhere, using the aliases "world", "http" and "https" and also allows incoming connections to port 123 from any ipv4 address starting with "10.".
 And "backend-app" would allow connections only from machines in the "frontend-app" security group, using the same ports.

 Self references can be created using either the name of the security group or "self".
 For example for a hazelcast cluster you would probably do something like this